Robocop Rewind: Peter Weller's Personal Robo-Tour

 February 11, 2014

-With the new RoboCop reboot in theaters this weekend, we've got vintage ET footage of Peter Weller, the star of the 1987 Paul Verhoeven-directed original, talking about the project, giving a personal tour of the set -- and showing how difficult it was to put on that unwieldy Robo-suit!
+With the new RoboCop reboot in theaters, we've got vintage ET footage of Peter Weller, the star of the 1987 Paul Verhoeven-directed original, talking about the project, giving a personal tour of the set -- and showing how difficult it was to put on that unwieldy Robo-suit!

 "This part, to me, it's a commercial, action, futuristic thriller on the face of it, but at the heart of it … is about the discovery of what it is to be human," said Weller, best known at the time as the star of The Adventures of Buckaroo Banzai Across the 8th Dimension!
 "It's not about a bionic man or bionic woman.
 It's not about a human-looking thing with mechanics inside, it's about a mechanical thing with a human inside.
 That's the twist here."